gkipkirui1/DSF-PT08P4-Movie_Recommendation-Project_GKC/README.md

 * All the three models were able to identify movies with the highest rating of 5.

-* The collaborative filtering with Singular Value Decomposition model with a low RMSE indicates higher accuracy as compared to the hybrid and content based filtering model.
+* The collaborative filtering with Tuned Singular Value Decomposition model with a low RMSE indicates higher accuracy as compared to the hybrid and content based filtering model.

 * Content-Based Filtering method provides moderate RSME, indicating fairly good accuracy.
 This can be a good alternative if the user has rich content features and want to recommend items based on the attributes of movies the user has liked.